 Once again, if you have created an “Action” label/folder, the email task shouldn’t fall through the cracks.
 If the item has an important deadline, put a note on your calendar as a double precaution.

 Since the introduction of electronic mail, fewer letters are generated.
 But most companies still send a few.

-A letter is preferable over email when something is highly personal (such as specific salary information from Human Resources), formal and of high importance (such as a general announcement about a change in the company’s insurance provider from Human Resources), or sensitive and needs to be carefully handled (like a formal response to a harassment complaint you filed with Human Resources).
+A letter is preferable over email when something is highly personal (such as specific salary information from Human Resources), formal, of high importance (such as a general announcement about a change in the company’s insurance provider from Human Resources), or sensitive (like a formal response to a harassment complaint you filed with Human Resources).

 Letters are still the norm in certain industries where reliance on a phone message or email would be considered less appropriate, such as the IRS informing you that you’ll be audited or that you’ll receive a large refund.

 Letters that are sent on company letterhead represent the organization and are legally binding.
 If writing letters of a sensitive nature become part of your responsibilities in the workplace, such as part of a collections or claims department, you should receive special training.